-If you’re interested in university-level online courses, edX is probably going to pop up on your radar once or twice every once in a while.
-In order to decide whether or not the platform is worth your attention, you might want to check out a few reviews.
-And in this edX review, we’re going to talk all about the site and its features.
+If you’re searching for university-level online courses, edX is probably going to pop up on your radar once or twice.
+In order to decide whether or not the platform is worth your attention, you might want to check some other user reviews (and that's exactly what I'll provide you with).
+In this edX review, we’re going to talk all about the site and its features.

 I’ll begin by telling you a bit about the company.
 After that, we’ll move on to figuring out is edX legit - we’ll talk about prices, features, content and everything in between.
-I’ll tell you some of the main pros and cons of this learning platform so you can decide whether it’s worth your attention or not.
+Overall, I’ll highlight some of the main pros and cons of edX so you can decide whether this platform is for you.

 Table of Contents